imlolman/billdesk-php-sdk/readme.md

 This is an unofficial PHP SDK for the BillDesk Payment Gateway.
 This is the newer implimentation of v2 that the billdesk is promoting.
 It is a work in progress and is not yet ready for production use.

 ## Contributing
 Pull requests are more than welcome.
-Since I am using Orders, I have created the Order Class.
+Since I am using Order, I have created the Order Class.
 You are more then welcome to create other classes for other things including Refunds, etc.

 ## Installation
 ```bash